Slade-Bennett/Ping-Networks/docs/README.md

 *   `ExcludeIPs`: (Optional) Array of IP addresses or ranges to exclude from scanning.
 Example: `-ExcludeIPs "192.168.1.1","192.168.1.100-192.168.1.110"`
 *   `OddOnly`: (Switch) Scan only odd IP addresses (.1, .3, .5, etc.).
 Useful for specific network designs.
 *   `EvenOnly`: (Switch) Scan only even IP addresses (.2, .4, .6, etc.).
 Useful for specific network designs.
+*   `HistoryPath`: (Optional) Directory path where scan history will be saved as timestamped JSON files.
+If not specified, no history is saved.
+Example: `-HistoryPath "C:\ScanHistory"`
+*   `CompareBaseline`: (Optional) Path to a previous scan result file (JSON) to compare against current scan.
+Generates a change detection report showing new devices, offline devices, and status changes.
+Example: `-CompareBaseline "C:\ScanHistory\ScanHistory_20251225_120000.json"`
 *   `MaxPings`: (Optional) The maximum number of hosts to ping per network.
 If not specified, all usable hosts will be pinged.
 *   `Timeout`: (Optional) The timeout in seconds for each ping.
 Default is 1 second.
 *   `Retries`: (Optional) The number of retries for each ping.
 Default is 0.